Home

 The dungeon will begin with a patrol coming down the corridor in front of you.
 You should pull that pack into several others and Lust, scaling the pull size as you feel comfortable with.
 For full details, observe the Routing and Lust Recommendations section.

-You will choose to engage with Guard Captain Suleyman, who patrols the courtyard and summons Sergeant Shaynemail, and Forge Master Damian, who summons Elaena Emberlanz as of current writing.
+You will choose to engage with Guard Captain Suleyman, who patrols the courtyard and summons Sergeant Shaynemail, and High Priest Aemya, who summons Taener Duelmal as of current writing.

-- Arathi Knight - These are a lieutenant mob, and they have three abilities.
-The first is Defend, which works similar to other mobs in this area, placing an observable barrier around themselves that reduces the damage taken of themselves and any other allies within by 50%, Impale, which targets a random player and deals moderate damage before afflicting them with a heavy bleed, and Disrupting Shout, a non-interruptible cast which deals moderate damage to the group and interrupts any casts when it completes.
+• Arathi Knight - These are a lieutenant mob, and they have two abilities.
+The first is Impale, which targets a random player and deals moderate damage before afflicting them with a heavy bleed, and Disrupting Shout, a non-interruptible cast which deals moderate damage to the group and interrupts any casts when it completes.

 Mini-boss 1